htmldbjs/htmldbjs/docs/methods/writeTables.md

 ### `HTMLDB.writeTables`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks all `htmldb-table` elements for inserted/updated and deleted records and then, writes all updated records to the server.

 #### Description